w3f/polkadot-wiki/docs/learn/learn-comparison-ethereum-2.md

 In contrast, {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} require parachains to register themselves in accordance with the [Parachains Protocol](./learn-parachains-protocol.md).
-Once registered, {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} validates the state transitions of each parachain as per their PVF, or parachain validation function.
-Data availability is an integral part of validating the parachain state.
+Once registered, {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} validates the state transitions of each parachain as per their parachain validation function (PVF).
+[Data availability](./learn-parachains-protocol#availability-and-unavailability-phase) is an integral part of validating the parachain state.
 This approach enables parallelized interactions between parachains.
 They can trust that each sub-protocol's respective state is valid, as Polkadot collectively validated them.